WestDRI/wgpages/content/pythonhpc.md

 ## Parallelization

 We can only start parallelizing the code when we are certain that our serial performance is not too bad, or at the very least we have optimized our serial Python code as much as possible.
+At this point, *we don't know* if we have the best optimized Python code, as we are only starting to look into various tools that (hopefully) could speed up our code.
+We know that our code is ~20X slower than a compiled code in Julia/Chapel/C/Fortran, but do we have the best-performing Python code?

+Next we'll try to speed up our code with NumExpr expression evaluator, in which simple mathematical / NumPy expressions can be parsed and then evaluated using compiled C code.
+NumExpr has an added benefit in that you can do this evaluation with multiple threads in parallel.
+But first we should talk about threads and processes.

 <!-- 1.
 You already have a fairly large code that you run in serial, and you want to speed it up on multiple cores -->
 <!--    or nodes; can you optimize this code before parallelizing it? profiling tools -->
 <!-- 2.
 If your code is I/O-bound (not CPU/GPU-bound) - perfect case for parallelization, especially when run on a cluster -->
 <!-- 3.  -->

 ### Threads vs processes